Judit Darvas

 student counselling

-I believe that in our imperfect educational system students need tools and skills beyond the curriculum so that they can fully embrace and perceive education as potential for growth.
-My goal as a student counsellor is to empower students with study and life skills that will give them confidence, bring them success in their studies, and help them in the decisions regarding their own future.
+In our imperfect educational system students need tools and skills beyond the curriculum so that they can fully embrace and perceive education as potential for growth.
+My goal as a student counsellor is to guide students on a path of self-reflection, for them to become aware of their strengths and resources, as well as their areas of potential for growth.
+I believe that deepening their knowledge of themselves through an accepting and non-judgemental relationship with a non-parent adult will give them more confidence in their studies, and help them make well-grounded decisions about their own future.

 Frequently raised issues in student counselling: